What do I need to know?

 - Wash your laundry separately with minimum 60-degree hot water.

-Important: Do not cut your self-isolation short before the Health Office tell you that you can do so.
+Important: Do not cut your self-isolation short before you test negative.

 The best way to curb the spread of the virus if to follow the measures announced by the authorities, get vaccinated and receive the booster jab.
 You can find out more in our chapter "Coronavirus: Public Life".
 It is also crucial that we all adhere to the recommended hygiene and distancing measures: